 To make washing and bathing as appealing and comfortable as possible:

-If you're caring for someone who won't wash, try getting them involved with activities that are followed by showers, such as swimming.
+If you're caring for someone who does not want to wash, try getting them involved with activities that include having a shower, such as swimming.
 It may help if they see other people showering.

 Maintaining their dignity

 Be aware of the emotional state of the person you care for when you're helping them wash.
 For example, some people are anxious about deep bath water.
 Bathroom and shower adaptations, such as seats or recliners, can reduce anxiety.
-Reassure the person that you won't let them get hurt.
+Reassure the person that you will not let them get hurt.

 Overhead showers can be frightening to some people.
 If you have no bath, or there's a good reason for showering rather than bathing, use a handheld shower.